 This not only creates more trust but also leads to better decisions.
 Through Civocracy, we’ve seen better educational decisions with citizen input (Lyon, France), we’ve seen better environmental legislation (Netherlands), and we have better expert recommendations around international security issues (Europe-wide).

 3. Civocracy facilitates discussion, decision-making, and engagement in communities.
 It is all about crowdsourcing from people’s expertise.
 How do you leverage on angel investors knowledge?

 We’ve been really fortunate to have investors from a range of backgrounds, who bring a variety of expertise to the table.
-As we have always had a handful of investors, we mostly leverage on their knowledge through individual meetings and calls: personal connections are incredibly important.
-We had five Leapfunder rounds and have numerous Leapfunder investors so we will start using our own platform as an internal communication and discussion tool in order to leverage the knowledge and support of our investors.
+As we have always had a handful of investors, we mostly leverage their knowledge through individual meetings and calls: personal connections are incredibly important.
+We had five Leapfunder rounds and have numerous Leapfunder investors, so we will start using our own platform as an internal communication and discussion tool in order to leverage the knowledge and support of our investors.